New with Zotero 6!

 To remove duplicate records, also called deduping, open your Zotero pane.

-Next click on the entry to the left named "Duplicate Items".
+Next click on the entry or collection to the left named "Duplicate Items".
 This will display a listing of items Zotero believes to be duplicates.

 Once you've settled on a final version, click on the "Merge Items" button and Zotero will remove the duplicate references.

-If you have a book's ISBN, an online article's DOI or PMID number, just click the magic wand button: "Add item by identifier."
+If you have an ISBN, an online article's DOI or PMID number, just click the magic wand button: "Add item by identifier."
 Type in the book or article's number, and Zotero will automatically download its information and save it to your library.